mdkd/lwuit-demos/gestures-demo/README.md

 developers how to use different types of gestures in LWUIT applications.
 Additionally it demonstrates transitions, drag & drop and image scaling.

-The application is hosted in Nokia Developer Projects: https://github.com/nokia-developer/lwuit-demos/tree/master/gestures-demo
+The application is hosted in GitHub: https://github.com/nokia-developer/lwuit-demos/tree/master/gestures-demo